 The Price Parity Data That Confirms Greece’s Elite Status

-Mykonos provides perhaps the clearest comparison, with prime properties averaging around €10,800 per square meter compared with Ibiza’s €11,600 per square meter.
-That represents a gap of less than 7%, a dramatic compression from the 30% to 40% differential that existed just a few years ago.
+Mykonos gives you perhaps the clearest comparison.
+Prime properties there average around €10,800 per square meter versus Ibiza’s €11,600 per square meter.
+That’s a gap of less than 7%, a dramatic compression from the 30% to 40% differential that existed just a few years ago.

-The Athens Riviera tells a similar story at slightly different price levels, averaging about €10,500 per square meter and approaching Dubai’s flagship coastal areas at roughly €12,600 per square meter.
-This positions Athens firmly in what the market now considers “Dubai-level” pricing territory, a remarkable achievement for a market that was trading at significant discounts to global gateway cities less than a decade ago.
+The Athens Riviera tells a similar story at slightly different price levels, averaging about €10,500 per square meter and closing in on Dubai’s flagship coastal areas at roughly €12,600 per square meter.
+That positions Athens firmly in what the market now considers Dubai-level pricing territory, a remarkable achievement for a market that was trading at steep discounts to global gateway cities less than a decade ago.

-Even Greece’s secondary islands show this pattern of achieving parity with established European markets.
-Corfu’s prime property values sit near €8,900 per square meter, close to Mallorca’s €9,900 per square meter, confirming that Greece’s leading islands now trade alongside Europe’s classic second-home markets rather than at the discount typical of emerging destinations.
+Even Greece’s secondary islands show this same pattern of achieving parity with established European markets.
+Corfu’s prime property values sit near €8,900 per square meter, right alongside Mallorca’s €9,900 per square meter.
+Greece’s leading islands now trade shoulder to shoulder with Europe’s classic second-home markets rather than at the discount you’d expect from an emerging destination.

-Perhaps most surprisingly, semi-emerging regions like the Peloponnese show pricing around €5,500 per square meter compared to Tuscany’s €4,000 per square meter, suggesting Greek coastal and countryside properties can command premiums over Italian benchmarks when the product meets buyer expectations for quality and location.
+Perhaps most surprising, semi-emerging regions like the Peloponnese show pricing around €5,500 per square meter compared to Tuscany’s €4,000 per square meter.
+Greek coastal and countryside properties can actually command premiums over Italian benchmarks when the product meets buyer expectations for quality and location.

 Luxury Real Estate Prices by Location (€/m²)